Le-Tuan-Binh/ai-engineering-core-track/ai-concept.md

 **Key points**

-- Use cutting-edge techniques, new architectures, or much larger datasets than older models.
+- Built using cutting-edge techniques, new architectures, or massive training datasets.

 - Perform multiple types of tasks like language, vision, multimodal, etc. instead of being specialized.

+- Often include the latest advances in safety, alignment, efficiency, and generalization.

 **Examples**